bevry/cson/README.md

 ## What is CSON?

-Everyone knows JSON, it's the _ugly_ thing that looks like this:
+Everyone knows JSON, it's the thing that looks like this:

 ``` javascript
 {